MiguelMSandin/oligoN-design/README.md

 sequenceSelect -f database.fasta -p pattern -o excluding.fasta -r oligoNdesign -t target.fasta -e excluding.fasta -o oligos
 ```

+You can find other examples, suggested workflows and even "common problems and misconceptions" or "good practices" in the [documentation](oligoN-design_documentation.pdf).

 ## Citing
 If you use the oligoN-design tool to either design specific oligonucleotides, or to help you design specific oligonucleotides, please cite the following manuscript where we report this software: